rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 #### Behemoth

-Behemoth is the great beast of the land, the counterpart to Leviathan, of untamed and uncontrollable nature.
+Behemoth is the great beast of the land, a counterpart to Leviathan, of untamed and uncontrollable nature.
-Where Leviathan is the embodiment of the chaotic sea, Behemoth is the embodiment of the land, specifically the desert wilderness.
+Just as Leviathan is the embodiment of the chaotic sea, Behemoth is the embodiment of the land, specifically the *desert wilderness*.

 !!! quote "Job 40:23"
     Behold, he drinketh up a river, and hasteth not: he trusteth that he can draw up Jordan into his mouth.